ArhamKhan45/slack-next/README.md

    2. Set up the React provider{app router with SSA} ConvexAuthNextjsServerProvider in layout.tsx
    3. Client provider
    4. Add the middleware file
+   5. now setup the env with githubId and githubSecret and then import Github from auth/core/providers/github for github authentication and pass in the providers array of convexAuth of